Athero-Screen

 Technologies to help us understand the biology underlying drug response are in high demand, as many patients do not respond to treatments.
 Identifying potential responders is particularly important in modern cancer care, where therapies are potentially very effective yet extremely expensive.
 There is need of more in-depth understanding of which rare cell populations, (e.g. inside […]

 With around 1.8 million new cases per year, lung cancer is the second most commonly diagnosed cancer and the leading cause of cancer deaths globally.
-Early diagnosis of cancer is crucial for increasing survival rates and reducing treatment costs.
-Based on our patented detection concept, we will develop disposable, inexpensive optical biosensors for the label-free […]
+We are developing disposable, inexpensive optical biosensors for label-free detection of cancer biomarkers.
+Our main value proposition is to improve early lung cancer diagnosis with rapid, accessible, and cost-effective diagnostic […]

 Huntington biomarker detection in tears